ibm-cloud-docs/log-analysis/get_logdna_web_url.md

 After you provision an instance of the {{site.data.keyword.la_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you can view, monitor, and manage events through the {{site.data.keyword.la_full_notm}} web UI.
 You can launch the logging web UI from the {{site.data.keyword.cloud_notm}} UI or directly from a browser.
 {: shortdesc}

+You can also get the logging web UI URL by [undocking the dashboard.](/docs/log-analysis?topic=log-analysis-undock) {: tip}

 To get the logging web UI URL, complete the following steps from a terminal: